 - Lemon juice - Fresh is what we always use, but a bottled juice is totally fine, too!

 - Salt - Kosher is always our preferred for cheese making because it is the purest form of salt.

 Ok, so I know that ingredient list is expensive.
 You can totally just use all whole milk, too but that will make really more of a Ricotta Cheese.
 What separates Ricotta from Cream Cheese?
 Cream.
 By using the heavy cream and half and half, you will get a much richer tasting, creamier cheese.

 - Add milk, cream, and salt to pot and slowly heat

 - Add lemon juice and give a stir.

 - Line a colander with a cheese cloth

-Tip: Definitely make sure you have a big cheesecloth that you use covers the sieve or colander fully and will give you enough to gather all of the edges.
+Tip: Definitely make sure you have a big cheesecloth that it covers the sieve or colander fully and will give you enough to gather all of the edges.

 - Scoop / Pour curds into the the cheese cloth.

 - Gather ends of the cheese cloth and let drain.

 Tips for Making Cream Cheese: